/

 How to Use the URL Encoder / Decoder

 Type or paste text into the left (decoded) panel to encode it, or paste percent-encoded text into the right (encoded) panel to decode it.
-Both panels stay in sync — changes to either side instantly update the other.
+Both panels stay in sync โ€” changes to either side instantly update the other.
 Choose the encoding context at the top: Component mode (default) encodes all reserved characters and is right for query parameter values; Full URL mode preserves URL structure while encoding unsafe characters; Query String mode lets you build and parse key-value parameter tables.

 About This Tool

 Encode and decode URLs using the same native browser functions that JavaScript and web browsers use internally.
 Three encoding contexts cover every use case: Component mode uses encodeURIComponent() to encode all reserved characters, making values safe for query parameters and path segments.
 Full URL mode uses encodeURI() to encode a complete URL while preserving its structure.
 Query String mode parses and builds key-value parameter strings using URLSearchParams.
-The difference matters — using the wrong encoding function is a common source of bugs in web development.
-Related: JSON Formatter for formatting API payloads, Base64 Image Encoder for encoding binary data as text.
+The difference matters โ€” using the wrong encoding function is a common source of bugs in web development.
+Related: format API responses for the decoded query output, Base64 Image Encoder for encoding binary data as text, and debug regex patterns for validating query-parameter values.

 Quick Reference Table